 Is slow fashion sustainable?

-- buy mindfully and buy less
+- buy mindfully

 - ignore passing trends

-- and have fun doing it
+- and don’t stress over it